-Huge house fire in area of mansions in McLean, authorities say
+Huge fire at home owned by former Va. governor and senator Chuck Robb

 No cause for the fire could be learned immediately.

-A dollar estimate of damage was not immediately available, said Fairfax fire department spokesman Bill Delaney.
+A dollar estimate of damage was not immediately available, said Fairfax County fire department spokesman Bill Delaney.

 Properties on that stretch of Chain Bridge have been highly valued.
 In 2013, a report in The Washington Post’s Reliable Source column said property there, where the late Sen. Edward M. Kennedy (D-Mass.) lived on six acres, was on the market for $45 million.